mohannamburu18/instagram_feednew/README.md

 XI.
 License 📄

-This project is for educational purposes only.
+This project is for educational purposes only

 <br><br>

 XII.
 Contact 📬

-For questions or feedback, feel free to reach out through the project repository.
+For questions or feedback, reach out through the GitHub repository